Hoomee90/sudoku-solver/README.md

 ## Description

-This site allow users to generate random sudoku boards, which can be interacted with to solve (though there is no check or reward for doing do).
-The main feature is the ability to watch the computer solve it quickly at the press of a button.
+This site allow users to generate random sudoku boards with Random Board or create their own by selecting Make Board.
+They can then use the Solve Board button to watch the computer solve the Sudoku board on screen.
+(Note that suer inputted boards must have 17 or more user set cell values to do so);

 ## Setup/Installation Requirements